Instance-Adaptive Video Compression: Improving Neural Codecs by Training on the Test Set: Instance-adaptive video compression

-\paragraph{Low-latency base model: Scale-space flow (SSF)} We first focus on the \emph{low-latency setting}, which we define as having only access to current or previous frames when decoding a frame.
+We first focus on a \emph{P-frame setting}, which we define as having only access to the current and previous frame when decoding a frame.
 As a base model for this setting, we use the scale-space-flow architecture introduced by \citet{agustsson2020scale}.
 Any video sequence is first split into \emph{groups of pictures} (GoP).
 The first frame in each GoP is modeled as an image without any dependency on previous frames, i.\,e.\ as an I-frame.
 All other frames are P-frames, modeled as

 where $x_{i-1}$ is the reconstructed previous frame, $g_i$ is the estimated scale-space flow field, $r_i$ is the estimated residual, and the scale-space warping operation performs optical-flow warping of the previous frame with a dynamic, position-dependent amount of Gaussian blur.
-The I-frame images, P-frame scale-space flow $g_i$, and P-frame residuals $r_i$ are compressed with separate \emph{hyperprior} models ~\citep{balle2018variational}, a hierarchical variational autoencoder architecture.
+The I-frame images, P-frame scale-space flow $g_i$, and P-frame residuals $r_i$ are compressed with separate \emph{hyperprior} models \citep{balle2018variational}, which have a hierarchical variational autoencoder architecture.

 We largely follow the architecture choices of \citet{agustsson2020scale} and refer to this model as SSF18 after its number of decoder-side parameters (in millions).
 In Appendix~\ref{app:global_model_architectures} we describe the architecture in detail and highlight the differences to \citet{agustsson2020scale}.